Antoni Chołoniewski

-Antoni Chołoniewski-Myszka (1872-1924), was a Polish journalist, publicist and a national activist.
+Antoni Chołoniewski–Myszka (1872–1924), was a Polish journalist, publicist and a national activist.

 Biography

-Antoni Chołoniewski-Myszka, or Antoni Chołoniewski was born on October 23, 1872, in Kavske -then called Kawsko- near Stryi, now in western Ukraine.
+Antoni Chołoniewski–Myszka, or Antoni Chołoniewski was born on 23 October 1872 in Kavske, then called Kawsko, near Stryi, now in western Ukraine.
 His family was from landed nobility, linked to the Korczak clan.
 His mother was Katarzyna née Hrynkiewicz.

 His father Ferdinand fought as a lieutenant under General Józef Bem during the Hungarian Revolution of 1848.
 The property of the Chołoniewski family was confiscated by the Austrian authorities following Ferdinand's participation to this uprising.

 He attended a gymnasium in Stryi and lost his parents early in his youth.
 As a consequence, Antoni had to earn early his living by writing; as such, the first texts he penned were articles about the Podkarpacie region to be edited by Lwów newspapers.

 In 1891, he moved to Lwów and started working in the editorial office of the Przegląd Lwowski, a biweekly scientific, literary and political journal.
 In 1894, he opted for the editorial office of the Dziennik Polski.

 There, he took over the department of culture and national affairs while working at the same time as a correspondent for other papers: